samuelwjlee/blog/README.md

 # Blog
 A personal medium to share stories, insights, and knowledge.

-## Why start a blog?
+## Why start this blog?
-For thousands of years, people have been communicating through storytelling and it has been a potent method to inspire, to receive comfort, to educate, and etc. The potent part is that it doesn't stop there.
-People change, sometimes in a bad way and sometimes, in a good way.
-I want to do the latter.
+For thousands of years, people have been passing on stories to people by mouth and it has been a potent method to inspire, educate and entertain.
+In the modern age, it is exciting to think that storytelling could reach millions of people through the internet.
+By accessing information, people change.
+Opinions change.
+Perferences change.
+And ultimately, character is shaped through these countless sessions of information access.
+I'm no exception.
+I've learned a lot of things, both good and bad, from the internet, which shaped me the way I am now.
+But it was because of those people who willingly exposed their stories and knowledge out in the open internet so that people like me can benefit from it.
+Now, if I can share stories that could perhaps benefit even a few people, I think the reason for starting this blog is quite legitimate.
+While I don't know what kind of things I will write and post, I look forward to spreading positive influence to people who may need it.